cDenton1/cDenton1.github.io/index.md

 title: Denton's Blog
 ---

-Hey I'm Denton, welcome to my blog!
-Here is a more in-depth look at what I'm learning and working on.

 ### Highlight:

 I've started on a new project recently, a **modular command line decrypting tool**.
 To get a sneak peek, check out my GitHub repository, [Decrypter](https://github.com/cDenton1/Decrypter) and keep an eye out for my related post.